chapkovski/Lit-review---unemployment-and-prosociality/Empirical_Studies_of_Unemployment_Search__.md

 ##Results:
-She measured
-DV: a chance of finding a job if you don't have one before that.
-(Probit model) so, no results with an exception of risk attitude we find support for the hypothesis that more risk averse individuals are less selective, i.e. that they have lower reservation wages – which then lead to higher employment probabilities.
+No results with an exception of risk attitude.
+More risk averse individuals are less selective, i.e. that they have lower reservation wages – which then lead to higher employment probabilities.

-Furthermore, we investigate in more detail the influence of time preferences, trust and positive reciprocity on the probability of being employed at the first interview.
-In those additional regressions, we individually include the three different measures for each of the preferences and attitudes.24 Interestingly, and independently of the measure used, none of the three characteristics exhibits significant explanatory power in these regressions.
-The coefficient estimates on the indicator for second generation migrants remain virtually the same in all regressions.
-It thus appears that among the preferences and attitudes we examine, only the measures of risk attitudes enter statistically significantly in the regressions.
-That is, risk attitudes explain the probability of being employed at the first interview.
-Despite descriptive differences between natives and migrants, which are to some extent present in the case of the three other preferences and attitudes, these do not appear to significantly influence the employment probability – at least not beyond those characteristics which are also controlled for in our regressions.
+Time preferences, trust and  reciprocity *do not affect* the probability of being employed

-Risk -.009
+Risk -.009 (0.003)∗∗∗
-(0.003)∗∗∗
-Time 0.004
+Time 0.004 (0.003)
-(0.003)
-Trust 0.003
+Trust 0.003 (0.004)
-(0.004)
-Reciprocity 0.003
+Reciprocity 0.003 (0.005)
-(0.005)